ANGELMAN-J/TX2020-Philips-Challenge-Inference/README.md

 images to cut out all the products and put them on a transparent background.
 Then, one could have written a script to take random background images (i.e. Imagenet, random google searches etc.) and impose the products on them, plus adding a bit of noise to the product image to prevent overfitting.
+#### 4. Use crossvalidation instead of train-val-test-split /  create an ensemble
+Those strategies would have been also quite effective but given the file size restrictions of github, and my computational constraints, I had to forgo them.